saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2.md

 Sarah's team spent the next six months and **$2 million** building three pilot agents.
 What they delivered was technically functional—the code ran, the agents responded, the infrastructure didn't crash.
 But functional isn't the same as usable, and usable isn't the same as trusted.

-1. **Patient Scheduling Agent**: Response time 9-13 seconds (patients hung up waiting).
+1. **Care Coordination Agent**: Response time 9-13 seconds (patients hung up waiting).
 Query understanding 40-60% (constant need for rephrasing).
 No dynamic authorization (HIPAA compliance failed when the agent couldn't distinguish between a nurse checking her patient's schedule during her shift versus at 3 AM from home).

 2. **Clinical Documentation Agent**: Could only access data from yesterday because overnight batch ETL jobs ran at 2 AM (emergency room physicians needed current visit context, not yesterday's notes).
 Couldn't understand medical terminology consistently—"MI" sometimes meant myocardial infarction, sometimes meant mitral insufficiency, sometimes triggered error messages.
 No audit trail for regulatory review meant they couldn't use it for any clinical decisions that required documentation.

 3. **Revenue Cycle Agent**: Siloed in the billing system, it could see claims but not clinical context.
 When claims were denied, it couldn't cross-reference diagnosis codes with actual visit notes to identify documentation gaps.
 Static role-based access prevented it from dynamically authorizing access based on current patient relationships—a billing specialist who transferred to a different department still had access to her old patients' financial data.

 **All three pilots failed.** Not in the dramatic way of systems crashing or data breaches—they failed in the slow, grinding way of tools nobody wants to use.
 Physicians stopped asking the clinical agent questions after the fifth rephrasing attempt.
-Patients hung up on the scheduling agent and called the human line instead.
+Patients hung up on the care coordination agent and called the human line instead.
 Billing specialists manually processed claims because the agent couldn't see what they needed.

 The board meeting was brutal.
 Six months of work, $2 million spent, zero production deployments.
-The CFO, Krish Yadav, asked the question everyone was thinking: "If we have a state-of-the-art data warehouse, a modern data lake, and ML infrastructure that won awards, why can't we make a simple scheduling agent work?"
+The CFO, Krish Yadav, asked the question everyone was thinking: "If we have a state-of-the-art data warehouse, a modern data lake, and ML infrastructure that won awards, why can't we make a simple care coordination agent work?"

 The CEO set a deadline: "Fix this in 90 days or we're shelving AI for another year."